ozkary/data-engineering-mta-turnstile/Step3-Orchestration/README.md

 ### Create a docker image and push to DockerHub

-> Make sure to run the Docker build command where the Docker file is located or use -f with the file path
+> Make sure to run the Docker build command where the Docker file is located or use -f with the file path.
+Ensure Docker is also running.

 ```
 $ docker login --username USER --password PW